 Also. notice your eye level in relation to where the screen is.
 I found a good example of proper body and eye alignment at MyHealth.Alberta.Ca.

-Why you need to posture up now if your neck hurts!
+Why you need to posture up now

 Well, actually even if your neck doesn’t hurt yet, good posture really does make a difference.
 And so does taking breaks and regular stretching.
 I know when we get caught up in our work (or online play), it’s easy to just keep going and going.